andrelandgraf/openimg/docs/api/node.md

 A function that takes the `Request` object and returns an `ImgParams` object or a `Response` object.
 If it returns a `Response` object, the response is returned as-is.
 Otherwise, the returned image parameters is used to optimize the image.

-The default implementation retrieves the src, w (width), h (height), fit, format values from the search parameters of the request and you probably don't need to override the default `getImgParams` function used if no `getImgParams` function is provided.
+The default implementation retrieves the w (width), h (height), fit, format values from the search parameters of the request and you probably don't need to override the default `getImgParams` function used if no `getImgParams` function is provided.
 However, for more flexibility, you can implement your own logic to determine the image parameters.

 **getImgSource: Function**